To me, nothing is more frustrating than being in the middle of mowing when my lawn mower stops working. My mower never dies in a convenient spot.

 You can try to see if you can clean the cap to allow it to vent.
 If you cannot, you need to replace the gas cap.

-9. Dirty Spark Plug in a Husqvarna Mower
+9. Dirty Spark Plug

 A fouled spark plug on your Husqvarna can cause the plug to fire intermittently causing it to run sluggishly or die.
 In addition to a fouled plug, a spark plug can cause running problems when it is not properly gapped, it is damaged, or the spark plug wire isn’t securely connected.